Bradford Divorce Lawyer for Custody, Support, and Property Division

 Spousal Support

 A five-year marriage might mean two to three years of support.
 A twenty-year marriage might mean indefinite support.
-If you care for young children or have health issues, support might last longer.
-Courts expect job searches matching your education and local opportunities.
-We calculate based on your situation.
+When one spouse cares for young children or has health issues, support might last longer.
+Courts expect job searches matching education level and local opportunities.
+We calculate based on specific situations.

 Get help with spousal support